 From 'The Muse that Sings' by Ann McCutchan)

-When I was studying composition I showed some of my rough sketches to a group of my fellow students.
-They were all over them straight away, tearing into the clumsiness of my infant ideas, devouring my belief and confidence in them.
+When I was studying composition, I showed some of my rough sketches to a group of fellow students.
+They were all over them straight away: tearing into the clumsiness of my infant ideas and devouring my confidence in my creative abilities.

 'Why this chord?
 Why that combination of instruments?
 Why this particular turn of phrase?
 What was my thinking?
 What was I trying to express and achieve?
 How could I make my thinking and intentions clearer?
 How could I more clearly achieve my goal?'

-The next time you come across a new idea that is taking its first stumbling steps treat it like a new born foal; enjoy and explore its awkwardness and ask:
+The next time you come across a new idea that is taking its first stumbling steps treat it like a new born foal; enjoy and explore its awkwardness and ask the following questions:

 'Why is this part so crucial?
 Why is it put together like that?
 Why is it described in that particular way?
 What is the thinking behind it?
 What is it seeking to achieve?
 What is its potential?
 How could we help it realise its potential and achieve its goal?'

 Above all, do not tiger it; do not tear into its clumsiness; do not devour it and discard its hollowed out remains before it finds its legs.

 To see the 'Creativity in the Air' workshop click Here.